 Tom will be responsible for overseeing the overall affordable housing development efforts of CEAP, principally utilizing the Section 42 federal tax credit.
 Section 47 federal historic tax credits will also be used for many projects.
 A variety of state tax credits are also included in CEAP projects.

 Mark Fletcher joined Cohen-Esrey in 2008.
 Mark has over 20 years of IT experience managing IT operations and software projects.
-He attained a Project Management Professional (PMP) designation, and holds a Bachelor of Arts degree in Information Systems and Technology from Weber State University.
+He holds a Bachelor of Arts degree in Information Systems and Technology from Weber State University.

 Fletcher’s previous experience includes several years managing IT initiatives with a heavy emphasis on web and data domains.
 Fletcher has also directed IT Project Management Offices (PMO) for clients and employers with oversight for major IT projects.